Immobilia Building

-The Immobilia Building is considered Cairo´s First Skyscraper.
-It is located in Downtown Cairo (Egyptian Arabic: وسط البلد Wast El Balad, literal translation: "middle town"), the urban center of Cairo, at the intersection of Qasr el-Nile and Sherif streets.
+The Immobilia Building is a building that is considered to be Cairo's first skyscraper.
+It is located in Downtown Cairo at the intersection of Qasr el-Nile and Sherif streets.
 With a surface area of 5,444 square meters, it remains one of the biggest buildings in the Downtown area to date.

 History

 Back in the middle of the 19th century the entire Downtown area was only sparsely populated.
-Under the rule of Khedive Ismail Pasha (1867 – 1879), grandson of Muhammad Ali Pasha, Egypt was greatly modernized and urbanized.
+Under the rule of Isma'il Pasha of Egypt (1867 – 1879), grandson of Muhammad Ali Pasha, Egypt was greatly modernized and urbanized.
 It was during this time in the late 19th century when the Downtown district – previously a swamp land - was designed and built.
-Conceived by Khedive Ismail after Paris´s elegant boulevards, it quickly became the most exclusive part of Cairo, reserved for the ruler's closest friends and top aides.
+Conceived by Khedive Ismail after Paris's elegant boulevards, it quickly became the most exclusive part of Cairo, reserved for the ruler's closest friends and top aides.
 In the late 19th century the same site as the Immobilia building today was occupied by a three-story villa built in a medieval Mamluk style for the Khedive's French horse-trainer, Gaston de Saint-Maurice (1831 – 1905).

 By the end of the 19th century, Gaston de Saint-Maurice's villa was bought by the French embassy, who preserved it until the mid-1930s and then sold it to a consortium.
 On June 10, 1937, the consortium of the General Real Estate Society (Immobilia) hosted a competition with more than 14 participating companies.
 The competition was won by the French Max Edrie and the famous Italian architect Gaston Rossi, both already known and acknowledged for their designs of remarkable and famous buildings all over Egypt.
 For example, whilst Max Edrie designed the Radio Cinema and the French Hospital, Gaston Rossi was responsible for the Metro cinemas in Cairo and Alexandria, the Qasr al-Nile Cinema, the Kom Ombo Mosque, the Continental Hotel renovations, and the Automobile Club on Qasr al-Nil.
-Under the instruction of Ahmed Pasha Abboud, president of the Al-Ahly Club and the richest person in Egypt in the 1930s, Max Edrie and Gaston Rossi designed the Immobilia building.
+Under the instruction of Ahmed Abboud Pasha, president of the Al-Ahly Club and the richest person in Egypt in the 1930s, Max Edrie and Gaston Rossi designed the Immobilia building.